ElodieBatista/MyVocabulary/README.md

-MyVocabulary is a simple Windows 8 application to help language learners learn new words and their meanings.
+A simple Windows 8 application to help language learners learn new words and their meanings.

 Technologies used: JavaScript, WinJs, HTML5 and CSS3.